 When results are outside the normal ranges, the following terms are used to describe the findings:

 - Asthenozoospermia – reduced number of motile sperm

 - Azoospermia – no sperm present in the ejaculate

 - Oligospermia – reduced number of sperm in the sample

 - Teratozoospermia – reduced number of normal shaped sperm

 Sperm DNA Fragmentation

-Although a semen analysis is thorough, our scientists at Fertility Solutions will study the external features of your sperm.
+Although a semen analysis is thorough and a scientists will study the external features of your sperm.
 The analysis does not necessarily take into account any problems inside the sperm.
 These problems could relate to the integrity of the DNA itself.
 (DNA is the component within the chromosomes that carries the genetic information).

 Although DNA damage or fragmentation can be linked with poor semen parameters, approximately 8% of patients with DNA fragmentation can return a normal conventional semen analysis result.
 While this is not a large group of men, for some patients it could have a real and negative impact on their fertility potential.
 Fertility treatment for men can sometimes involve further testing to identify any issues inside the sperm.